MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-TenantAllowBlockListItems.md

 ### -NoExpiration
 The NoExpiration switch specifies that the entry should never expire.
 You don't need to specify a value with this switch.

+This switch is available to use with the following types of entries:

+- Block entries.
-This switch is available to use with block entries or with url allow entries where the ListSubType parameter value is AdvancedDelivery or with IP address allow entries.
+- URL allow entries where the ListSubType parameter value is AdvancedDelivery.
+- IP address allow entries.

 You can't use this switch with the ExpirationDate parameter.